boost-ext/di/doc/user_guide.md

 ***Description***

 Scope representing unique/per request value.
+A new instance will be provided each time type will be requested.

 | Type | unique |
 | ---- | ------ |